-ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and she therefore makes no further response to the allegations in this paragraph incorporating that term.
+ANSWER: This Defendant lacks knowledge or information sufficient to form a belief as to the individuals plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and he therefore makes no further response to the allegations in this paragraph incorporating that term.
 Further responding, this Defendant lacks knowledge or information as to the unnamed and unidentified "high ranking officials" vaguely referenced in this paragraph.
-To the extent directed against her, this Defendant denies the allegations of paragraph 12.
+To the extent directed against him, this Defendant denies the allegations as phrased in paragraph 12.